Home Land Management Prescribed Fire

 Additional Financial Assistance

 Healthy rangelands and abundant wildlife habitat are essential for cattle and wildlife in our state.
-Central Platte NRD offers a couple unique conservation programs to area producers to maintain range and habitat.
-Because fire is the most economical tool for getting rid of unwanted trees, these programs are aimed at encouraging the safe use of prescribed fire.
-Programs include:
+Central Platte NRD offers unique programs to producers to maintain range and habitat.
+Because fire is the most economical tool for removing unwanted trees, the following programs focus on assisting producers in implementing prescribed fire in their operation:

 Grazing Deferment Program